isaactorz/isaactorz.github.io/about.md

 permalink: /about/
 ---

 I'm Isaac Torres.
 I write code for fun and profit.
-This is where I share my thought on software development, and some cool things I'm hacking on.

 Profesionally, I have over 5 years of experience writing software for modeling and simulation applications, in interesting domains such as space systems, optics, and directed energy.